Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Reforms have been proposed to make sure that deaths in police custody are recorded accurately.
 California’s Death Certificate Project has been working to link overdose deaths on death certificates to the doctors who last prescribed opiates for the deceased.

-Death certificates are primarily used for completing financial tasks after a loved one’s death.
+Death certificates are primarily used for handling financial affairs after a loved one’s death.
 Banks, insurance companies, investment firms, and others require certified proof of passing.

 Death certificates are required for life insurance policy claims, real estate transactions, transfer of vehicle or boat titles, cashing or transferring stocks or bonds, pension and retirement plans, and closing bank accounts.